-The matters discussed in this report, as well as in future oral and written statements by management of Hercules Capital, Inc. that are forward-looking statements are based on current management expectations that involve substantial risks and uncertainties which could cause actual results to differ materially from the results expressed in, or implied by, these forward-looking statements.
+The matters discussed in this Annual Report, as well as in future oral and written statements by management of Hercules Capital, Inc., that are forward-looking statements are based on current management expectations that involve substantial risks and uncertainties, including those discussed under "Item 1A.
+Risk Factors," which could cause actual results to differ materially from the results expressed in, or implied by, these forward-looking statements.
 Forward-looking statements relate to future events or our future financial performance.
 We generally identify forward-looking statements by terminology such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these terms or other similar expressions.
 Important assumptions include our ability to originate new investments, achieve certain margins and levels of profitability, the availability of additional capital, and the ability to maintain certain debt to asset ratios.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this report should not be regarded as a representation by us that our plans or objectives will be achieved.
 The forward-looking statements contained in this report include statements as to:

-- our current and future management structure; - · our future operating results; - our business prospects and the prospects of our prospective portfolio companies; - the impact of investments that we expect to make; - our informal relationships with third parties including in the venture capital industry; - · the expected market for venture capital investments and our addressable market; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - · our ability to access debt markets and equity markets; - the occurrence and impact of macro-economic developments (for example, global pandemics, natural disasters, terrorism, international conflicts and war) on us and our portfolio companies; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - our regulatory structure and tax status as a RIC; - our ability to operate as a BDC and a SBIC; - the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the timing, form and amount of any distributions; - the impact of fluctuations in interest rates on our business; - · the valuation of any investments in portfolio companies, particularly those having no liquid trading market; and - our ability to recover unrealized depreciation on investments.
+- · our current and future management structure; - · our future operating results; - · our business prospects and the prospects of our prospective portfolio companies; - · the impact of investments that we expect to make; - our informal relationships with third parties including in the venture capital industry; - · the expected market for venture capital investments and our addressable market; - the dependence of our future success on the general economy and its impact on the industries in which we invest; - our ability to access debt markets and equity markets; - the occurrence and impact of macro-economic developments (for example, global pandemics, natural disasters, terrorism, international conflicts and war) on us and our portfolio companies; - the ability of our portfolio companies to achieve their objectives; - our expected financings and investments; - · our regulatory structure and tax status as a RIC; - our ability to operate as a BDC and our subsidiaries ability to operate as SBICs; - the impact of information technology system failures, data security breaches, data privacy compliance, network disruptions, and cybersecurity attacks; - · the adequacy of our cash resources and working capital; - · the timing of cash flows, if any, from the operations of our portfolio companies; - the timing, form and amount of any distributions; - the impact of fluctuations in interest rates on our business; - · the valuation of any investments in portfolio companies, particularly those having no liquid trading market; and - our ability to recover unrealized depreciation on investments.

 You should not place undue reliance on these forward-looking statements.
-The forward-looking statements made in this report relate only to events as of the date on which the statements are made.
-We undertake no obligation to update any forward-looking statement to reflect events or circumstances occurring after the date of this report.
+The forward-looking statements made in this Annual Report relate only to events as of the date on which the statements are made.
+We undertake no obligation to update any forward-looking statement to reflect events or circumstances occurring after the date of this Annual Report.